Rimini railway station: Features

 The first station building was built in the classical style of the time.
 Its central section was on two levels, and it had two lateral wings, with adjacent service buildings.
 At that time, there were more than four platforms.

 The current passenger building, completed in 1914, was built with pretensions to elegance and functionality, and is now located amongst the historic buildings in the city.
 At the time of its completion, the number of tracks used for passenger services grew to seven.
 In the 1970s, three more platform tracks were added.

-Centostazioni has recently been renovating the passenger building with a simultaneous internal reorganization and change of use to the character of a shopping centre.
+Centostazioni has been renovating the passenger building with a simultaneous internal reorganization and change of use to the character of a shopping centre.

 In August 2021, two billboards were installed at the station, featuring illustrations of Emiliano Ponzi and quotes from Marco Missiroli.
 The larger (37 m by 5 m) billboard contains the phrase: "Yesterday, I dreamed of you and we were in Rimini.
 I'm already here and waiting for you".
 The smaller billboard (16 m by 5 m) shows two boys kissing.